nirconium-dev/nirconium/README.md

 # Contact
 Tartaria is headed by me, certifiedfooliolol.
 You may contact me via my Discord handle, `shartmunk`.
 Creative username, I know.

-Many thanks to the [Bootcrew Discord](https://discord.gg/52Qcb4x2w3) for general help/support!
+Many thanks to the [Bootcrew Discord](https://discord.gg/52Qcb4x2w3) for general help/support and the developers of Zirconium and XeniaOS for inspiring this project!

 # Literally any other name would've been better.
 Why?